Dear Evan Hansen (film): Plot

 Evan and Alana launch a crowdfunding campaign through The Connor Project to reopen the orchard.
 Evan begins to neglect his mother, The Connor Project, and his therapy in favor of spending time with the Murphys.
-When Zoe comes over to Evan's house one night, she confesses her feelings for him and the two strike a romance ("Only Us").
+When Zoe comes over to Evan's house one night, she confesses her feelings for him and the two begin a romantic relationship ("Only Us").
 Meanwhile, Heidi shows up at the Murphys' for dinner, during which Cynthia and Larry offer to give Connor's college fund to Evan.
 Heidi declines, refusing charity from the wealthy Murphys.

 When Alana begins to doubt Evan's friendship with Connor, Evan emails her his therapy letter, saying it was Connor's suicide note.
 Alana posts the letter on her social media in order to get The Connor Project to its funding goal ("The Anonymous Ones (Reprise)").
 Online commenters question why Connor wrote a suicide note to Evan but not his family, accusing the Murphy family of mistreating him.
 Due to backlash, Alana deletes the letter from social media, but she is too late, as the letter had already been shared across the internet.
 During an argument between Cynthia and Larry, Evan comes clean.
-Devastated, Connor's family keep the truth hidden out of fear Evan will harm himself also still seeing him has a second son, and Zoe and Evan break up ("Words Fail").
+Devastated, Connor's family keep the truth hidden out of fear Evan will harm himself also still seeing him as a second son, and Zoe and Evan break up ("Words Fail").
 Evan admits to his mother that his fall from the tree was a suicide attempt.
 Heidi apologizes for not seeing how deeply Evan was hurting and discussing how his absent father scarred him ("So Big/So Small").
 Wanting to take responsibility, Evan uploads a video confessing the truth.

 Alone again, he reads a list of Connor's favorite books and gets in touch with those who truly knew him.
 He receives a video of Connor performing music while in rehab, passing it along to the Murphys, Alana, and Jared ("A Little Closer").
 Evan meets with Zoe at the reopened orchard dedicated to Connor's memory.
 They reconcile, with Zoe telling Evan she wanted him to see the orchard, the one place Connor loved.
 Evan writes himself a letter, vowing not to hide or lie and encouraging himself to move forward in life ("A Little Closer (Reprise)").